-Our boat excise tax rolls are derived from forms of list, lists of active registrations sent to us by the Mass.
-Dept. of Environmental Protection's Boat Registration Bureau and the Town of Orleans' Harbormaster's annual docking and mooring lists.
-If you're not on one of these lists but you still keep your boat in Orleans, you should fill out State Form 2BE-1 and submit it to the Assessing office no later than August 1st.
+Our boat excise tax rolls are derived from forms of list, lists of active registrations sent to us by the MA Department of Environmental Protection's Boat Registration Bureau and the Town of Orleans' Harbormaster's annual docking and mooring lists.
+If you're not on one of these lists but you still keep your boat in Orleans, you should fill out State Form 2BE-1 (PDF) and submit it to the Assessing office no later than August 1st.

 Boat excise tax is computed by multiplying your boat's value by a tax rate of $10 per $1,000 of value.
 Your boat's valuation is determined by the following schedule that is based on length and age.